Skip to content

 [Motherhood is] the biggest gamble in the world.
 It is the glorious life force.
 It’s huge and scary, it’s an act of infinite optimism.
 Gilda Radner

 Happy Mother’s Day: Why does it matter?
-There is an African saying: It takes a breast for a child to know its mother and it takes a mother for a child to know its father.
-The point made here is that our foundation begins with that first connection with a mother figure, and that relationship informs our history and potentially our future and legacy.
-On Sunday, May 13, daughters and sons around the US will gather to celebrate the women who have loved, nurtured and encouraged their growth.
-Not all will be our birth mothers because mothering demands a lot more from us and birthing a child is but the first step to a lifetime of trials, tribulations and celebrations.
+There is an African saying: It takes a breast for a child to know its mother, and it takes a mother for a child to know its father.
+The point made here is that our foundation begins with the first connection to a mother figure, and that relationship informs our history, and potentially our future and legacy.
+On Sunday, May 13, daughters and sons around the US will gather to celebrate the women who have loved, nurtured, and encouraged their growth.
+Not all will be our birth mothers because mothering demands a lot more from us, and birthing a child is but the first step to a lifetime of trials, tribulations, and celebrations.
 While devotion in motherhood doesn’t guarantee our kids will have a successful or even a happy childhood, on Sunday, many of us will turn our attention, with fond memories, to the special yet complex relationships we had/have with our mothers because it matters.

-Mother’s Day matters because it gives us an opportunity to stop and applaud the caregivers who know us intimately; they know our strengths, weaknesses, fears and successes.
+Mother’s Day matters because it gives us an opportunity to stop and applaud the caregivers who know us intimately; they know our strengths, weaknesses, fears, and successes.
 They have carried us in our darkest, sickest hour and cheered us on to our dreams.
 They have shown us tough love when we needed a wake-up call and inspired us to achieve.
 Some have broken our hearts into a thousand pieces and forced us to turn within and develop a focus or spiritual anchor.
 Some have made us want to flaunt our love or fault it in myriad ways.
-Through it all, our mothers have been a presence, in some capacity, in our lives.
-I would be remiss if I were to pretend that motherhood is all soft baby skin, first steps and graduations.
-It is much more than those important milestones because it is a relationship that evolves and follows us throughout our lifetime, building memories and magic that follow us to our graves.
+Through it all, our mothers have been a presence in our lives, in some capacity.
+I would be remiss if I were to pretend that motherhood is all soft baby skin, first steps, and graduations.
+It is much more than those important milestones; it is a relationship that evolves and stays with us throughout our lives, building memories and magic that carry us to our graves.

 READ: Oprah – Thought for Today – Motherhood